How To Rank Higher On Google – The Ultimate Guide

 Build Local Citations

 Create and update listings on sites like Yelp, Facebook, YellowPages, etc., as well as niche directories related to your industry.
-This signals to Google that your online information is consistent and up-to-date.
+This signals to Google that your online information is consistent and up to date.

 Localise Your Content Strategy